CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 Plugin
 ~~~~~~

-Finally, we define our plugin so that it is registered within Spyder.
+Finally, we define our plugin to be registered within Spyder.
-The `INITIAL`_ version (i.e. the one created by cookiecutter)  for ``plugin.py`` is:
+The `INITIAL`_ version (i.e. the one created by cookiecutter) for the ``plugin.py`` file is:

 * Imports: